programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 In this example, we will look at how to use a dropdown bar to toggle between different categories of a variable.
 We'll create a scatterplot to display the ages of the accused and their victims and add a dropdown bar which allows users to see datapoints for either a) all cases, b) murder charges only, c) manslaughter charges only, or d) abortion charges only.

-As before, we will begin by creating our initial graph (the first scatterplot which users will see):
+We begin by creating our initial graph (the first scatterplot which the audience sees).
+As before, we will only *create* the graph at this stage; the figure will be displayed after we have added the dropdown bar.

 ```python
 fig = px.scatter(